NiTrO0FuN/e2-imageloader/README.md

 # e2-imageloader
-Image loader for the wiremode E2 chip with a friendly UI Available in both english and french
+Image loader for the wiremod E2 chip with a friendly UI Available in both english and french

 ## Instructions